chrischizinski/MWFWC_FishR/docs/index.md

 ### 4. Install required R packages for the workshop.

-Please install the packages `tidyverse`, `lubridate`, and `FSA`.
+Please install the packages `tidyverse`, `readr`, `lubridate`, and `FSA`.
 The first thing you are going to want to do is set your Library path to the directory you created in <span style="color:dodgerblue">step 3</span>.

 ``` r
 .libPaths('Documents/RLibrary3')